 This post may contain affiliate links.
 Learn more

 Decluttering your house is usually the hard part for many people.
 Once you get rid of the clutter, it’s important to spend some time organizing the items you want to keep.
 An organized home makes it easy to find what you need and easy to put stuff away, leading to time savings for you and a home that’s always tidy.
 No matter what room in your house you are trying to organize, there are some basic organization tips to follow.
-Here are 3 simple tips to keep in mind when organizing any room in your house:
+Below are simple home organization tips to keep in mind when organizing any room in your house.

 Organization Tips for Any Room

 For every minute spent organizing, an hour is earned.

 1.)
 Make Room

 Overstuffed spaces lead to clutter and complications.
 Making room and having enough space to organize your belongings is crucial.
 If the item is easy to put away, you’re most likely to do so.
 If you’re shoving or cramming an item into a space or not putting it away at all because it’s too difficult to put it where it belongs, then you know you have too much stuff in that location.
 It’s time to decide if you need to get rid of some stuff or relocate it to a more appropriately sized spot.

 When I was recently putting away laundry I was struggling to fit some blankets in the linen closet.
 After a quick scan, I realized I was holding onto some basket liners and tablecloths that I know I’ll never use again.
 I was also storing life jackets in that closet (side note: I have no idea why I originally put them in there!).
 Once I removed the stuff I no longer needed and things that didn’t belong, I had plenty of room for what did belong.

 2.)
 A (Labeled) Place for Everything